Thought Leadership: A Corporate Conversation

 "Thought Leadership: A Corporate Conversation" is the fourth episode of the seventeenth season of the American sitcom television series It's Always Sunny in Philadelphia.
-It is the 174th overall episode of the series and was written by executive producers Charlie Day and series creator Rob Mac, and directed by Zachary Knighton.
+It is the 174th overall episode of the series and was written by executive producers Charlie Day and series creator Rob McElhenney, and directed by Zachary Knighton.
 It originally aired on FX and FXX on July 23, 2025.

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis's and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, the Gang faces bad publicity after an incident and set out to find who should be their "fall guy" for the incident.

 According to Nielsen Media Research, the episode was seen by an estimated 0.231 million household viewers and gained a 0.08 ratings share among adults aged 18–49.
 The episode received mixed reviews; while some praised its humor, others were more mixed on its inconsistent narrative.